 Event ring fracture, while the solid circles identify ring

 The formation of a caldera in a supervolcanic eruption leaves a considerable amount of high-silica lava still underground, with a natural route to the surface through the ring fracture along which the caldera floor collapsed.
 The remaining magma is likely to be lower in gas content than before the caldera eruption, and it tends to erupt effusively rather than explosively through the ring fracture.
-Such eruptions tend to localize at a single point along the fracture where the path to the surface is the most clear.
-The result is that a rhyolite dome forms at a single point along the ring fracture.
+Such eruptions localize at a single point along the fracture where the path to the surface is the most clear.
+The result is that a rhyolite dome forms around a central vent located on the ring fracture.

 Once the energy of the eruption is spent, the vent is plugged with solidified rhyolite and overlain by the mass of the dome itself.
 This effectively seals the ring fracture in the immediate vicinity of the dome.
 If magma is still being injected into the old magma chamber, which seems to be a frequent occurrence with supervolcanoes, then the next eruption must come through a different part of the ring fracture.
 The result is that individual dome complexes will line the ring fracture almost like beads on a wire.
 We will see superb examples of this in the aftermath of the Valles event.